Discordian21/Discord-Token-Grabber/README.md

 # Discord-Token-Grabber
-Neptune is a token grabber
+Exela is a token grabber
 - Token
 - Roblox
 - Cookies